-EuroBrits Iceland The AIRE Centre is here to help UK nationals who moved to Iceland before 1 January 2021 secure their residence status now that the UK has left the EU.
-If you require assistance with this process, contact us at [email protected].
+EuroBrits Iceland The AIRE Centre is no longer providing assistance to UK nationals in Iceland.
+Please consult the GOV.UK Living in Iceland guide for up to date information on residence.
 31 March 2021 marks 90 days since the end of the transition period.
 This is a significant date for UK nationals who have been in Iceland since 1 January 2021 and who do not intend to become residents there as it marks the end of the 90 day period that you are allowed to stay in the Schengen area as a British citizen without a visa.
 However, for those UK nationals who were legally residing in Iceland before 1 January 2021 this limit does not apply.
 You should ensure you are registered with Registers Iceland and apply for a residence card as soon as they become available.
 Information Sheets We are producing a series of information sheets designed to provide practical information to UK nationals seeking to secure their residence in Iceland.
 We want these sheets to be as helpful as possible and want to know if they have supported you in obtaining a residence permit or if they have assisted you to help someone else do so.
 Please help us to improve our service by giving us feedback on these resources HERE.
 Learn more about: UK nationals' right to reside in Iceland now that the UK has left the EU What does the EFTA Separation Agreement mean for UK nationals in Iceland?
 How can UK nationals living in Iceland secure their residence now that the UK has left the EU?
 How can family members of UK nationals secure their residence in Iceland now that the UK has left the EU?
 How can UK national students in Iceland secure their residence now that the UK has left the EU?
 How does the residence status of UK nationals affect their healthcare rights in Iceland during the pandemic?
-More information sheets on residence rights coming soon!
 Events The British Embassy in Reykjavik hosted the fourth #BritIce event on Thursday 17 September 2020.
 Ambassador Michael Nevin gave an update on what the end of the transition period will mean for the British community in Iceland followed by a Q&A session.
 Our Icelandic legal expert was on the panel and there to answer your questions on residence registration.
 You can find a recording of the event here Useful Links Living in Iceland - GOV.UK Icelandic Directorate of Immigration - Information for British Citizens Icelandic Ministry of Foreign Affairs - Brexit Registers Iceland Social Media Like the EuroBrits Iceland Facebook page to stay up to date with all the project news!